LambdaTest/documentation/docs/analytics-overview.md

 ---
 id: analytics-overview
-title: Advanced Test Analytics for your cloud platform
+title: Lambdatest - Test Insights for visualizing your tests runs
-sidebar_label: Analytics
+sidebar_label: Insights
 description: Unlock valuable insights with LambdaTest Analytics Overview, providing a detailed analysis of your testing data to optimize and improve your testing processes
 keywords:
   - analytics